ccnmtl/case-consortium/content/case/case_87.md

   \ by funding restrictions and a possible skewing of results.
 Epilogue, Teaching\
   \ NoteTopics: international public health research, human subject research, or crisis\
   \ management.  "
-"epologue": "When BEST intentions go awry Epilogue.pdf" "faculty_notes": ""
+"epilogue": "When BEST intentions go awry Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "87"